-In an LSPP-compliant system, as in a CAPP-compliant system, attempts to access a minidisk with either the MDISK control statement or LINK command are subject to DAC testing by RACF.
-(For more information, see "LINK and MDISK Requests Are Subject to DAC" on page 24.)
-In an LSPP-compliant system, attempts to access minidisks with the MDISK control statement are also subject to MAC testing by RACF.
+In an OSPP-compliant system, attempts to access a minidisk with either the MDISK control statement or LINK command are subject to DAC testing by RACF.
+(For more information, see "LINK and MDISK Requests Are Subject to DAC" on page 26.)
+In an OSPP-compliant system, attempts to access minidisks with the MDISK control statement are also subject to MAC testing by RACF.

-Note: In an LSPP-compliant system, RACF downgrades MDISK requests for MR or WR access if the SECLABEL of the user requesting the link does not equal the SECLABEL of the minidisk.
+Note: In an OSPP-compliant system, RACF downgrades MDISK requests for MR or WR access if the SECLABEL of the user requesting the link does not equal the SECLABEL of the minidisk.
 In this case, the user receives read-only access to the minidisk, but only if so authorized.